sbal13/git-practice/README.md

 `.gitignore`

-Usedd to prevent entire files from being staged for commit.
+Used to prevent entire files from being staged for commit.

 Example uses:
 API keys